ariefbuddies/aperoweb/content/about/_index.md

 ---
 title: "About"
-description: |
+description: Wait for it!!!
-  A website template for Hugo developed by RStudio & Formspree and available for free.
 show_header: true
-sidebar_left: false
+sidebar_left: true
 # Keep this!
 Do not edit.
 cascade:
   headless: true